10 Day Trips From Melbourne

 Here is my list of ideas for easy day trips from Melbourne that you can do solo or with friends.

-1. Mornington and Cape Schanck Lighthouse
+1. Mornington Peninsula with Cape Schanck Lighthouse

 Start with a scenic coastal drive from Mornington to Sorrento to witness some of the best views of Port Phillip Bay, then take an inland detour to Arthurs Seat Summit through the beautiful hills and wineries.
 Finally, descend on the other side of the peninsula to Flinders, a pretty historic seaside town.
-From Flinders, keep driving along the rugged scenic coastline to view some picturesque rock formations and not miss out on visiting the Cape Schanck Lighthouse.
-Don’t miss out on the boardwalk down to the Rock Pulpit, a lovely spot for taking photos and taking in the views of the ocean.

 Road Trip Distance: 120-150 km from Melbourne to Cape Schanck via the coastal highway, Brighton, Mornington.
 If you add Sorrento and Flinders, it is a bit longer.
 But this is all doable on a day trip.